 - Security Camera

-- Controlled motion sensitive cameras which allows for observation of activities.
+- Controlled motion sensitive cameras which allow for observation of activities.

 - Capture and record video surveillance.